The hidden cost of manual lead tracking: Why teams lose 40% of prospects

 - Response time metrics are tracked and optimized continuously

 The difference isn't talent or market conditions.
 It's systems that ensure nothing falls through the cracks.
+As Harvard Business Review has noted, sales productivity hinges on reducing time spent on non-selling activities.

 The first step is always measurement